Kirk Cousins Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 Season Stats

+- Cousins has thrown for 2,434 yards (270.4 ypg) to lead Minnesota, completing 68.1% of his passes and recording 18 touchdown passes and two interceptions this season.

-- He's also chipped in on the ground, with 73 rushing yards (8.1 ypg) on 16 carries with one rushing touchdown.
+- He's also carried the ball 16 times for 73 yards and one touchdown, averaging 8.1 yards per game.

-- The Vikings have called a pass in 57.6% of their plays from scrimmage this year while staying on the ground 42.4% of the time.
+- The Vikings have thrown the ball in 57.6% of their plays from scrimmage this year while staying on the ground 42.4% of the time.
 This offensive attack ranks 15th in the NFL in points scored.

 - Cousins accounts for 46.3% of his team's red zone plays, with 38 of his 339 pass attempts coming from inside the opponent's 20-yard line.